NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 where *hostname* and *username* are replaced by your instances values, and a number is displayed instead of the hash **#**.
 Take note of this **number following the colon (:).** This will be part of the **port number** you will need in the SSH tunnel setup, which we will do in the next step.
 This will also be the number you will need to use to eventually terminate the server when you are finished using it (if you want to shut it down at all).

-If you want to shut down the VNC server, type into your *ssh shell* (use the number you have taken note of instead of the #):
+If you want to shut down the VNC server, type into your *ssh terminal* (use the number you have taken note of instead of the #):

 ```vncserver -kill :#```